AppleHolic/pytorch_sound/README.md

 ## Introduction

  *Pytorch Sound* is a modeling toolkit that allows engineers to train custom models for sound related tasks.
- It focuses on removing repetitive patterns that builds deep learning pipelines.
+ It focuses on removing repetitive patterns that builds deep learning pipelines to boost speed of related experiments.

 - Register models and call it other side.